 Beginning in 1923, Ed Leedskalnin started construction on Coral Castle, but no one knows how he carved and stacked one thousand tons of stony coral by himself.

 The construction of Coral Castle remains one of Florida’s greatest mysteries.

-Legend has it that it was sculpted by one man, Ed Leedskalnin, in the early 1900s.
+Legend has it that it was sculpted by one man, Edward Leedskalnin, in the early 1900s.
 But many find it unbelievable that this 100-pound man who stood just a hair over five feet tall was able to move, carve, and manipulate more than 1,100 tons of stony coral.

 Stony coral features razor-sharp edges that don’t make for prime construction material.
 Yet in southern Florida, thousands of tons of it were used to build this inimitable castle.

 But just how did he do it?
 Leedskalnin claimed he simply mastered the skills of those who built the pyramids, but others believe "black magic" was involved.

 To this day, scientists debate the methods used to construct Coral Castle.

 In the early 1900s, 26-year-old Latvia native Edward Leedskalnin was set to marry the love of his life, Agnes Skuvst, and take her to America with him.
 Some sources say her name was Hermīne Lūsis, but either way, she was just 16 at the time of their engagement and called off the wedding the day before the festivities, forcing Leedskalnin to move to the United States alone.

 Various possible explanations are given for the would-be bride's cold feet.
 Perhaps Leedskalnin was too poor or too uneducated, or maybe he was just too weird.
 After all, Leedskalnin went on to spend 20 years of his life building an open-air love compound in Florida, furnished with lumpy rock tables, chairs, and beds with the hopes that his ex-fiancé would fall in love with it — and with him, too.